science-en-poche/yelandur/API.md

 ##### `GET`

-TODO: Get with device-auth

 `GET /results` returns the array of all results, including only public information.
-If you are logged in, you can add an `access=private` argument, which will restrict response to results that are in your experiments, and include their private information.
+If you are authenticated (either as user or profile), you can add an `access=private` argument, which will restrict response to results you have access to (if a user, results that are in your experiments; if a profile, results you uploaded) and include their private information.
 Asking for `access=private` and not providing authentication will return a `401`.
-So if you are logged in and have only one experiment with two results, a `GET /results?access=private` will return:
+So if you are logged in as a user and have only one experiment with two results, a `GET /results?access=private` will return:

 ```json